RVijay007/cblmodelgenerator/README.md

 - Relationship Type: ```To Many```
 - Relationship Arrangement: ```Ordered [UNchecked]```

+## Model Factory

+By default, this tool will set the CBLModel ```type``` parameter to be the class name of the entity if you use the initializer ```initWithNewDocumentInDatabase```.
+You should strive to always use this designated initializer when creating new documents in your database instead of making a new CBLDocument and then attaching a model to it.

+In addition, it generates separate header/source files called *ModelName*ModelFactory, which has one method ```+ (void)registerModelWithCBLModelFactory;```.
+You can call this class method from your AppDelegate, and all your models will automatically be registered with the CBLModelFactory to do dynamic subclassing.
+Please refer to CouchbaseLite documentation for more details on the CBLModelFactory.

 ## XCode Project Settings

 In CouchbaseLite, you may find yourself setting up many one-way relationships since you can always use views to filter data other ways.
 Keeping one-way relationships significantly improves readability of your Core Data model, but Core Data itself does not recommend using these.
 In order to prevent users from setting up one-way relationships, XCode will throw warnings notifying the developer of one-way relationships in the Core Data Model file.